-The opportunities at UTHealth School of Nursing are limitless.
-Our top-ranked school promotes bold, cutting-edge nursing practices and theories far beyond the boundaries of Houston and the Texas Medical Center.
-Each nurse has the opportunity to influence many other nurses – creating a ripple effect of lifelong nurse education that generates a groundswell of patient benefits.
 Students who are truly called to nursing deserve to learn from the best in an environment that fosters achievement, caring and collaboration.
-With a nursing degree from UTHealth School of Nursing, you will receive one of the premier nursing educations and learning experiences available anywhere.
+With a nursing degree from UTHealth School of Nursing, you will receive one of the premier nursing educations and learning experiences anywhere.
+Beyond the bachelor's in nursing degree, UTHealth School of Nursing ranks among the Top Five Percent in the nation for its graduate programs, according to U.S. News & World Report.

 The School of Nursing curriculum is flexible and offers opportunities for both web-based and on-campus learning experiences.
 Each program is unique, so the enrollment options will vary.
 As you review, the various academic pages, each includes a sample curriculum plan.
 Courses marked with a 'W' are web-based courses; courses marked with a 'B' are blended - those include online and campus-based instruction.

 Are you ready to apply to nursing school?
 Check below to view the admit terms by semester.
 Click on the admission deadlines link to the right to review the application dates for each semester.

 |Nurse Anesthesia - BSN to DNP|